 While SEM has been addressing the deficit of women in all professions since 1851, we now actively address the STEAM (science, technology, engineering, art & design, mathematics) professions through instruction, access to technology, and experimentation.

-The required core provides SEM graduates with experience in the humanities and in the arts and sciences, and offers them opportunities to develop proficiencies that will enable them to adapt in a world of rapid technological change.
+The required core provides you with experience in the humanities and in the arts and sciences, and offers you opportunities to develop proficiencies that will enable you to adapt in a world of rapid technological change.

 Our richly varied program instills a lifelong appreciation for all of the fine arts and an expectation that physical activity will be a continuing part of students' lives.

 Passionate learners.
 Independent thinkers.
-Students with the tools to be intellectually curious throughout their adult life.
+With these tools, you will be intellectually curious throughout your adult life.
+And it starts at SEM.

-Each year, students create annual e-portfolios that help them identify their talents and passions.
+Each year, students create annual portfolios that help you identify your talents and passions.
 Freshmen receive foundational digital literacy training and sophomores enroll in our Research and Information Literacy class.
-Students gain disciplinary research skills through a range of projects in each subject area during their years at SEM.
+You'll gain disciplinary research skills through a range of projects in each subject area during your years at SEM.

 Harkness discussions are a vital part of our teaching and learning experience.
 A Harkness discussion is a student-led exploration of ideas that privileges open-ended questions and multiple perspectives.